otrv4/otrv4/otrv4.md

 #### Auth-I message

-// TODO
 This is the final message of the DAKE.
-Bob sends it to Alice to [complete with a description].
+Bob sends it to Alice to verify the authentification `sigma`.

 A valid Auth-I message is generated as follows: